Lal Bagh: History

 In 1890-91, a central bandstand and the glasshouse (for flowershows) made with iron pillars cast by Walter Macfarlane and Company of Glasgow were added.
 Cameron also helped introduce commercial crops like cabbage, cauliflower, turnip, radish, rhubarb, celery, and kohlrabi.
 Trees introduced included the baobab from Africa, Brownea rosea from the Caribbean, and Catha edulis from Yemen.
 Cameron retired in 1908 and was followed by Gustav Herman Krumbiegel.
 A menagerie and an aviary had been established in the 1860s.
-A pigeon house or dovecot for 100 birds was built.
+A 15 ft high pigeon house or dovecote for 200 birds was built in 1893 south of the Glass House.
 Following the plague the maintenance deteriorated and there was a proposal to close the menagerie and aviary in the 1900s. in 1914.
 Captain S.S.Flower reported that it included a court built between 1850 and 1860 having tigers and rhinoceros; an aviary; a monkey house with an orangutan; a paddock with blackbuck, chital, Sambar deer, barking deer, and a pair of emus; a bear house and a peacock enclosure.